WPI-LNL/lnldb/README.md

 LNLDB runs under Python2.x and Django.

 ## To Install (Testing)
-##### Install required system packages (by reference of a barebones Debian build; adjust for your system)
+##### Install required system packages
+You are going to need some basic Python/Git tools to run the code.
+This list is by reference of a barebones Debian/Ubuntu build.
+You may need to adjust for your system if you are not using that distro.
 ```
-sudo apt-get install python2.7 python2.7-dev python-pip git
+sudo apt-get install python2.7 python2.7-dev python-pip python-virtualenv git
 ```
+It is certainly possible to run via Windows with only minimal changes, but figuring out that setup is left for the user.

 ##### Get the sources
 ```